 The Venue and Crowd Factor

-The Historic Motorsports Festival draws a small crowd relative to the size of the facility, and you can easily roam around and watch from different spots, including seats that are right behind the start/finish line.
-The food pavilion gets crowded at lunch time, but not unbearably so.
+The Sonoma Speed Festival draws a small crowd relative to the size of the facility, and you can easily roam around and watch from different spots, including seats that are right behind the start/finish line.
+The food pavilion gets crowded at lunchtime, but not unbearably so.

 How long you'll be here depends on how many races you watch.
 We spent about 5 hours, watching a couple of races, getting something to eat, and viewing the cars in the paddock.